RobertL31/Hashiwokakero_ADHOC_Solver/README.md

 }
 ```

-The dimension field must contain a positive integer greater than 1, and the description field must contain a flat description of the grid, starting from top-left, of size $dimension * dimension$.
+The dimension field must contain a positive integer greater than 1, and the description field must contain a flat description of the grid, starting from top-left, of size dimension * dimension.

+The output of the service is a list representing the bridges that have to be built to solve the puzzle.
+If the given puzzle is not solvable, the returned list of bridges will be empty.
+The bridges are described as connections between island IDs, which are relative to there apparition order in the input "description" field.
+Also, the same bridge can occur twice in the solution, indicating a double connection between the given islands.

 ## Example